tufts-ml/team-dynamics-time-series/INSTALL.md

 "${SHELL}" <(curl -L micro.mamba.pm/install.sh)
 ```

-NB: on Tufts cluster, just use
+NB: on an HPC cluster, you can try to use an existing install:

 ```
 export PATH="/cluster/tufts/hugheslab/micromamba/bin/:$PATH"